 Gods of Egypt is not entirely horrid.
-But it would have worked much better as a game.
+But it would have been much better as a video game.
 Much, much better.

 Gods of Egypt Synopsis

-After seizing the throne of Egypt, the evil god Seth announces that the dead would have to pay riches in order to pass into the afterlife.
+After seizing the throne of Egypt, the evil god Seth announces that the dead will have to pay riches in order to pass into the afterlife.
 To topple Seth, young thief Bek seeks the aid of Horus, the exiled God of the Air.
-But for Horus to battle Seth, Bek must first aid Horus in retrieving his source of power.
-His stolen eyes.
+But for Horus to battle Seth, Bek must first aid Horus in retrieving his source of power i.e. his stolen eyes.

 First and foremost, please do not watch Gods of Egypt if you’re hoping to learn about Egyptian mythology.
 Other than names, barely anything from this movie is Egyptian.
 This includes the choice of actors, as well as how ancient Egypt is portrayed as a whole.